fraterrisus/walkthroughs/aethus/items.md

 *Where:* Ubquitous throughout the Caves; every node will produce some.

-The bad news is that you're going to collect sandstone every time you blow up a node in the Caves.
-The good news is that you can convert it directly into cash once you have a [Stone Crusher](#stone-crusher), a [Basic Smelter](#basic-smelter), and a [Crafting Table](#crafting-table): crush Sandstone into Solzaine and Kalynite Ore; smelt the Ore in a Bar; craft Solazine and a Bar to make Mining Explosives, which sell for $150 a pop.
-Not bad for a little bit of running around.
+The bad news is that you're going to collect Sandstone every time you blow up a node in the Caves.
+The good news is that you can convert it directly into cash once you have a [Stone Crusher](#stone-crusher), a [Basic Smelter](#basic-smelter), and a [Crafting Table](#crafting-table): there's a recipe in the [walkthrough](/aethus/#how-to-make-money).

 {% endaethusitem %}
 {% aethusitem 'Sandstone Shard' %}